What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 The defining feature of a SOCKS proxy is that it is protocol-agnostic.
 This means it does not care what kind of traffic you are sending.

 Whether you are browsing a website (HTTP), sending an email (SMTP), or downloading a file via FTP, the SOCKS proxy simply establishes a connection and passes the data packets along.
+This makes it significantly more flexible than an HTTP proxy, which is designed strictly for interpreting web pages.

 2. How does a SOCKS proxy work?